|

 blue-hydrangeas-kitchen-island-blue-dining-room

 In kitchens, place common items in glass jars to organize them for a neat and tidy appearance.
+In these kitchen pictures, there is a lot to see!

 Your eye moves around the room because there is interest from floor to ceiling and across the horizontal spaces.